sqli-nantes/blockchain-dashboard/README.md

 ## Demo Mode

 For the Demo mode check at `http://localhost:8080/demo`.
 A logo in the bottom right will appear.

+## Offline Mode

+Run the docker image in order to allow access to the offline mode

 # Progress